-Alex Middleton is a historian of modern Britain, mainly of nineteenth-century politics, intellectual life, and international thought.
+Alex Middleton is a historian of modern Britain.
+His main research interests lie in the political and intellectual history of the nineteenth century; and, more broadly, in the history of political, social, and international thought.
 His BA, MPhil, and PhD are from Cambridge.
-His Faculty web page is at https://history.web.ox.ac.uk/people/alex-middleton.
+His Faculty web page is at https://www.history.ox.ac.uk/people/alex-middleton.

 I am finishing a book called Rethinking Empire: English Liberalism and Imperial Government, 1820-1860, on early Victorian arguments about Britain’s machinery of imperial rule, and their place in the formation of the Liberal Party.
 My next monograph will be a study of the interpretation of Latin American politics and society in Britain and Ireland, c.
 1820-1920.
-It will argue that Latin America featured far more prominently than historians have realised in most of the nineteenth century’s headline debates about government, and that it opened up new questions about race, religion, bondage, colonial rule, national character, political sociology, and not least about the relative merits of republicanism, monarchy, and empire.
-The working title is Latin American Politics in Nineteenth-Century Britain.
+Latin American Politics in Nineteenth-Century Britain will argue that Latin America featured far more prominently than historians have realised in most of the nineteenth century’s headline debates about government.
+The book will show that British engagement with the region opened up new questions about race, religion, bondage, colonial rule, national character, sociology, and not least about the relative merits of republicanism, monarchy, and empire.

-Alongside work for this project, I am preparing a series of essays on foreign empires in later-Victorian Liberal thought.
-Together, these will aim to show how interrogation of the internal workings of other imperial states – colonial and territorial, past and present – not only played a central role in shaping attitudes towards ‘imperialism’, but also had deeper structural ramifications for British political and intellectual culture.
-My plan is to collect these pieces into a book, in due course, under the working title Democracy and Despotism: Foreign Empires and the Liberal Mind, 1850-1900.
+In due course, I plan to write a large-scale study of empires and the Liberal mind in Britain, 1850-1900.
+As a starting point, I am publishing a set of articles and book chapters on foreign empires in later-Victorian Liberal thought.
+Together, these will show how interrogations of the internal workings of other imperial states – transoceanic and territorial, past and present – not only transformed attitudes towards the concepts of ’empire’ and ‘imperialism’, but also had deep structural ramifications for British political and intellectual culture.

 Modern British history; modern European history; imperial and global history; historiography and historical methodology.